Wissididom/poke-guesser-bot/README.md

 I fell in love with this idea immediately.
 I have wanted to build a discord bot for a very long time.
 I also have wanted to apply my JavaScript knowledge for a while as well as I have not completed any javascript projects yet.
 This project gave me an opportunity to kill two birds with one stone!

+# Features

+## Admin Role Configuration

+You can set one or more roles to administrate the bot.
+Setting no roles leaves admin commands and controls open for all server users.

+## Channel configuration

+You can set which channels the bot is allowed to reply in.
+Setting no channels allows the bot to listen and reply on all channels.

+## Multi-language Support

+Poké-guesser Bot supports guesses containing pokemon names in other languages as supported by Poké-API.
+This makes it great for an international discord server with players from many different regions.

+## Dynamic Leaderboard

+Poké-guesser Bot keeps track of scores and generates a nice looking leaderboard

+## Player commands

+Besides the usual admin commands, there are also many player commands which can be used to get the leaderboard, get their own or another player's score, guess pokemon, and more.

+## Hosted by YOU on Replit

+Thanks to this bot being written in Replit, you can clone this and run it yourself so you know exactly what this bot is doing.
+You can also make any custom modifications you want!

 # Usage

 ## Commands